-Using groups simplifies administration of multiple accounts by letting you assign permissions once to a group, instead of multiple times to each individual user.
+Using groups simplifies the administration of multiple accounts by letting you assign permissions once to a group, instead of multiple times to each individual user.
 You can add Virtual Directories and basic user settings to a group and have users inherit those permissions.
-By default, when a user is assigned a group, that user inherits all of the group's settings.
+By default, when a user is assigned a PRIMARY group, that user inherits all of the group's settings.
 However, those settings can still be overridden for the user account.
+When a user is assigned a SECONDARY group, that user just the virtual directories assigned to the group.
+This is useful to add virtual directories to a subset of users all at once.

-When a user is a member of a group, the user's settings on the Users page will be grayed out, and the actual value displayed for each grayed setting is the value of the group that the user belongs to.
+When a user has been assigned to a primary group, the user's settings on the Users page will be grayed out, and the actual value displayed for each grayed setting is the value of the primary group that the user belongs to.

-Virtual directories for the user account are a combination of the group's virtual directories, and any virtual directories you assign specifically to the user account.
+Virtual directories for the user account are a combination of virtual directories you have specifically assigned to the user account and those assigned to the user by their group memberships.